The System section allows you to set graphics card options, memory limits & sound settings.

 Cycles Render Device¶

-- When set to None or when the only option is None: the CPU will be used as the computing device for the Cycles Renderer.
+When set to None or when the only option is None: the CPU will be used as the computing device for Cycles.

 Memory & Limits¶